Skip to main content

 Dynamic plugins are a deep subject on their own.
 Please refer to the Plugins section for more information.
 The dynamic plugins feature is based on the same plugin system used by Red Hat Developer Hub, so Red Hat documentation is also a good resource on this topic.

 Dynamic plugins require a special kind of packaging.
-All DevPortal pre-installled dynamic plugins are published on public NPM registry and pulled at build time into the veecode/devportal distro image.
+All DevPortal pre-installed dynamic plugins are published on the public NPM registry and pulled at build time into the veecode/devportal distro image.
 Not all plugins are available as dynamic plugins, so please check each plugin's documentation to see if it is available as such.
 There is usually a -dynamic suffix in a dynamic plugin package name, and they tend to exist in both forms in the NPM registry.

 Examples

 We have published several dynamic plugins examples on GitHub.
+Check the OCI plugins guide in the distro repository for OCI registry usage examples.

 Viewing Available Plugins